bcgov/jag-file-submission/docs/README.md

 Are you ready to integrate your application with the BC Gov E-filing Hub in order to allow your users to e-file documents?

-This guide will provide you with all information you need to get started.
+This guide will provide you with all the required information you need to get started.

 ### Request a profile